Let's Make a New Dope Deal

-Let's Make a New Dope Deal is a 1980 comedy album recorded by Cheech & Chong.
-Originally released on LP, 8-track and cassette in 1980, the long out-of-print album was finally released on CD on November 15, 2005, along with another long-awaited out-of-print (since the early 1990s) album, Sleeping Beauty.
+Let's Make a New Dope Deal is the sixth studio album by the comedy duo Cheech & Chong.
+Released in 1980 on LP, 8-track and cassette, the album was reissued on CD on November 15, 2005, along with Sleeping Beauty.
+It was their first project created without the involvement of Lou Adler or his company Ode.

 A single for "Bloat On", a parody of "Float On" by R&B group The Floaters was released with a non-album B-side entitled "Just Say 'Right On'" with a picture sleeve depicting animated overweight versions of Cheech and Chong.
-This was originally released in 1977 on the Ode label, which had switched distribution from A&M to Epic/CBS, and was produced by Lou Adler.
 The rest of the album may have been recorded shortly before filming began for Up In Smoke, with then-current references to Peter Frampton, punk rock, and Star Wars noticeable during some of the routines.